matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 And this is very successful.
-Why should we program in a way that is all super-parochial if we only need to eventually represent some subset of a program, may be a subset we did not know in advance, over wires.
+Why should we program in a way that is all super-parochial if we only need to eventually represent some subset of a program -- maybe a subset we did not know in advance -- over wires.
 If we program this way all the time, we program the inside of our programs as "let us pass around data structures", and then somebody says, "Oh, I wish I could put half of your program across a wire, or replicated over six machines", what do we say in Clojure?
 That is great.
 I will start shipping some edn across a socket and we are done.
 As opposed to, you have got to do everything over.

 [Time 0:59:22]